gpericol/scram/README.md

 ## Scram-SHA256

-We have added session feature so that the Server can store Clients nonces with the aim to prevent possible attacks, such as replay attack.
-We have simplified some notation used in SCRAM RFC, while maintaining the original mechanism and purpose.
+We have added session feature so that the Server can store Clients data with the aim to prevent possible attacks, such as replay attack.
+Furthermore, we have added a TTL (time to live) parameter so that sessions will be removed after 10 seconds.
+We have added an abstract class for the storage so that one can choose the type of structure to use for saving Server records.
+Lastly, we have simplified some notation used in SCRAM RFC, while maintaining the original mechanism and purpose.
 In particular, we have decided to use the SCRAM variant with SHA256, instead of the original SHA1.

 ## LICENCE